Wall to Wall (Australian Playhouse)

 "Wall to Wall" is the sixth television play episode of the first season of the Australian anthology television series Australian Playhouse.
-"Wall to Wall" was written by Ann Kinloch and directed by Eric Taylor and originally aired on ABC on 23 May 1966 It starred Gwen Plumb and was shot in Sydney.
+"Wall to Wall" was written by Ann Kinloch and directed by Eric Tayler and originally aired on ABC on 23 May 1966 It starred Gwen Plumb and was shot in Sydney.

 Plot

 Elizabeth Fletcher reflects on her lonely life on her birthday.
 She remembers her one chance at romance, several years previously.
 She goes to a dance where a man pities her and takes her home, where he is "trapped" by her father.